openearth/aeolis-python/docs/user/model_setup.rst

 Model setup
 =================
-Setting up the AeoLiS model involves configuring various parameters and input files to ensure accurate and efficient simulations.
+Setting up an AeoLiS model involves configuring various parameters and input files.
 In this section, we will cover:

-- **Model Input**: Detailed information on the required input files and their formats.
+- **Model Input**: Information on the required input files and their formats.
+- **Model Output**: Guidance on how to analyse model output.
 - **Default settings**: Overview of the various parameters that can be adjusted in the model and their default values.
 - **Activate/deactivate processes**: Explanation of different process flags and their effects on the simulation.
 - **Model state/output**: Overview of model state variables that can be outputted.
 - **Guidance on solver use**: Explanation of the use of different solvers.

-A general tip for setting up a model like AeoLiS is to start simple and build up the complexity.
-As a starting point, you can use the default values and then slowly deviate from those and turn on processes.
-In case you run into issues, we encourage (new) users to post questions and case studies on the `AeoLiS Discussion Board`_.
+A general tip for setting up an AeoLiS model is to start simple and build up the complexity.
+As a starting point, use the default values and then slowly deviate from those and turn on processes.
+Start with a relatively coarse grid to allow for faster simulation testing.
+It is also highly recommended to start with constant conditions, such as a one-directional constant wind, making it easier to interpret if the model output is logical.

+While testing, go through the sequential steps AeoLiS takes, plot the variables, and critically assess whether the results are expected.
+Important model state variables to check include: wind speed and direction (``uws``, ``uwn``), shear velocity (``ustars``, ``ustarn``), velocity threshold (``uth``), sediment concentrations (``Cu``, ``Ct``), pickup (``pickup``), and bed level change (``zb``, ``dzb``).

+In case you run into issues, we encourage users to post questions and case studies on the `AeoLiS Discussion Board`_.
 We use this public forum so our help and advice is available to everyone.

 .. _AeoLiS Discussion Board: https://github.com/openearth/aeolis-python/discussions